Robustness in Both Domains: CLIP Needs a Robust Text Encoder: Broader impact

 \section{Broader impact}

-In this work, we positively impact society by making models employing CLIP text encoders more robust to small perturbations in the text, which can be specially important in safety-critical applications.
-We believe our work can help practitioners using CLIP make their models robust, by employing our text encoders.
+This work positively impacts society by strengthening models that employ CLIP text encoders against perturbations in the text input, which is particularly important for safety-critical and high-volume applications.
+Practitioners can harden existing CLIP-based systems by adopting our adversarially robust text encoders as drop-in replacements with minimal changes.
+We provide \href{https://github.com/LIONS-EPFL/LEAF}{source~code} and \href{https://huggingface.co/LEAF-CLIP}{open source models} to support responsible deployment.